Maegen Storm, C.N.P.

-Spend one-on-one time with your child doing what they love to do, and let them lead, for no other reason but to enjoy being with them.
-Give your child lots of physical affection in a sincere, natural and age-appropriate way.
+Spend one-on-one time with your children doing what they love to do ― and let them lead ― for no other reason but to enjoy being with them.
+Give your children lots of physical affection in a sincere, natural and age-appropriate way.

-Your self-worth is not dependent on what you do, but on who you are.
+2. Your self-worth does not depend on what you do, but on who you are.

-Praise your child for character traits rather than talents or achievements.
+Praise your children for character traits rather than talents or achievements.
 Point out what is genuinely good and likeable about who they are.
 When they misbehave, focus on the specific problem behavior instead of communicating that they are bad.
-Praise character traits, and discipline behavior.
+Praise character traits and discipline behavior.

-Any time a child is hurt and it's not his or her fault, they need three things: emotional validation, the right interpretation of what happened and to know they can do something about it.
-When a child is hurt, do not feel sorry for them, but work with them on practical ways they can stand up for themselves, such as using their words to stand up to a bully.
-As long as a child knows they deserve to be treated with respect and kindness, their self-worth will not be affected when someone is mean to them.
+When children are hurt and it's not their fault, they need three things: emotional validation, the right interpretation of what happened and to know they can do something about it.
+When children are hurt, do not feel sorry for them.
+Rather, work with them on practical ways they can stand up for themselves, such as using their words to stand up to a bully.
+If children know they deserve to be treated with respect and kindness, their self-worth will not be affected when someone is mean to them.

-A child who is allowed to be their true self will grow in self-confidence.
-Always encourage your child to show how they are really feeling.
-When a child is upset, they can work through it if their feelings are validated.
-So, be a listener rather than a teacher.
-Try to see things from their perspective, and then let them know that you see how they are feeling.
+Children who can be their true selves will grow in self-confidence.
+Always encourage your children to show how they are really feeling.
+When children are upset, they can work through it if their feelings are validated.
+So be a listener rather than a teacher.
+Try to see things from their perspective and then let them know that you see how they are feeling.

 Let kids take age-appropriate risks to do what they're excited about, even if they might get hurt.
 If you don't, what they might hear is that you don't think they are strong enough to do it.
-Teach your child that they are capable of making their own decisions.
-Giving them simple choices when they are young teaches them to be a confident decision maker later on.
+Teach your children that they can make their own decisions.
+Giving them simple choices when they are young teaches them to be confident decision-makers.